 But, if you're eating out every day, the price can really add up.
 For the majority of the time, we recommend buying your food from the local supermarket and taking snacks everywhere you go.

-Want to travel but not sure how you could ever afford it?
+Want to travel but not sure where to get started?

 If traveling around the world is a dream for you, let us help you make this a reality!
 Click the button below and we'll text you.
 We've been in the same position, so we know there's so many questions that come up with a semester abroad.